BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Know your reader

 This guide is crafted for anyone interested in building an effective Bitcoin application.
-Read more in-depth about the [Target audience]({{ '/guide/target-audience' | relative_url }}).
+To understand who are you writing for, familiarize yourself with our [Target audience]({{ '/guide/target-audience' | relative_url }}).

 #### Speak to the reader

 Address the reader directly.
 Whenever possible, try using active instead of passive voice.
 Make reader a part the conversation by using second-person pronouns like "you, your and yours".
 Do not write in first-person and avoid giving predictions and personal opinions.

+##### Don't

+> My wallet balance is 1 bitcoin (BTC).
+If I have recently mined a block, this could be a fresh whole bitcoin.
+However, it is most likely going to be an accumulation of UTXOs (change) from previous bitcoin transactions.

+##### Do

+> Your wallet balance is 1 bitcoin (BTC).
+If you have recently mined a block, this could be a fresh whole bitcoin.
+However, it is most likely going to be an accumulation of UTXOs (change) from your previous bitcoin transactions.

 #### Use simple language